fergarrui/custom-bytecode-analyzer/README.md

                                  number of issues found exceeds this
                                  value, the report will be split into different files.
 Useful if expecting too
                                  many issues in the report.
-Default: 500.
+Default: 50.
  -o,--output <outputDir>         Directory to save the report.
 Warning -
                                  if there are already saved reports in this directory they will be overwritten.
                                  Default is "report".
  -v,--verbose-debug              Increase verbosity to debug mode.
- -vv,--verbose-trace             Increase verbosity to trace mode.
+ -vv,--verbose-trace             Increase verbosity to trace mode - makes it slower, use it only when you need.
 ```

 ## Custom JSON rules